Jerome Brings Championship Pedigree to Pacers Workout | Indiana Pacers

 The 6-5 point guard helped lead Virginia on one of the most memorable national championship runs in recent memory this spring.
 A year after being the first number one seed to lose to a 16 seed in NCAA Tournament history, the Cavaliers earned redemption in 2019, pulling off three straight improbable comebacks beginning in the Elite Eight to capture the first national championship in school history.

 Together with Indianapolis native Kyle Guy and De'Andre Hunter, Jerome was one of the catalysts of Virginia's offense during their many shining moments throughout the tournament run.

 He averaged 21.3 points, 7 rebounds, and 7 assists while committing a total of just four turnovers in their dramatic victories over Purdue (in the Elite Eight), Auburn (in the Final Four), and Texas Tech (in the national championship game).
-He made a number of big plays in each of those games, none bigger than his drive and kick to Hunter for the corner three that forced over time in the title game.
+He made a number of big plays in each of those games, none bigger than his drive and kick to Hunter for the corner three that forced overtime in the title game.

 "That's the most close-knit group I've ever been with," Jerome recalled after his pre-draft workout with the Pacers on Tuesday.
 "Every day, going through the ups and downs with those guys was amazing.
 We could lose as a team (and) nobody would point their fingers.
 And the wins are that much more special when you're doing it with guys you love."

 Jerome elected to forego his senior season and make the jump to the NBA.
-The early consensus projects him to go in the latter portion of the first round of next month's NBA Draft.
+The early consensus has him going in the latter portion of the first round of next month's NBA Draft.
 The Pacers hold the 18th pick and could be in the market for a point guard, with both starter Darren Collison and backup Cory Joseph entering free agency.

 Jerome's game offers plenty of appeal to NBA scouts.
 He has great size for a point guard and is an excellent shooter both off the dribble and off the catch.
 He knocked down just under 40 percent of his 3-pointers as a junior while attempting over five threes per game, often pulling up from NBA range or deeper.
 Jerome is also one of the best passers in this year's class thanks to the combination of his size and court vision.

 As a junior, Jerome averaged 13.6 points and 5.5 assists.
-Those are good numbers at any college program, but great numbers when you considered that Virginia played at the slowest pace of any Division 1 school last season under head coach Tony Bennett.
+Those are good numbers at any college program, but great numbers when you consider that Virginia played at the slowest pace of any Division 1 school last season under head coach Tony Bennett.

 The biggest question with Jerome is how he adjusts to the speed and athleticism of the NBA game.
-While he has some crafty moves offensively that can make up for his lack of explosiveness, teams will want to see if he stay in front of quicker guards on the defensive end.
+While he has some crafty moves offensively that can make up for his lack of explosiveness, teams will want to see if he can stay in front of quicker guards on the defensive end.

 Jerome is well aware of the challenges awaiting him at the next level, but also believes the NBA game can allow him to do things he wasn't necessarily able to do while playing in Bennett's system.